-Also known as the ditch lily, the orange daylily (Hemerocallis fulva) is a low-maintenance, easy-to-care-for hardy perennial with showy blooms.
-It sports grass-like foliage very similar to ornamental grasses, making it beautiful even when not in bloom.
-However, once the flowers arrive the real show starts.
+Also known as the common daylily, the orange daylily (Hemerocallis fulva) is a low-maintenance, easy-to-care-for hardy perennial with showy blooms.
+It sports curving strap-like foliage similar to ornamental grasses, making it beautiful even when not in bloom.
+However, once the bright orange trumpet-shape flowers rise on tall stems above the foliage in the summertime, the real show starts.

 |Botanical Name||Hemerocallis fulva|

 |Mature Size||2–2.5 ft. tall, 2–2.5 ft. wide|

 |Soil pH||Acidic, neutral|